Metaverse for Wireless Systems: Architecture, Advances, Standardization, and Open Challenges: Introduction

 \subsection{Research Trends and Statistics}

-According to statistics of \cite{meta_market_1}, the market value of metaverse in $2021$ was USD $51.69$ billion and it is expected to increase at a compound annual growth rate (CAGR) of $44.5$\% to reach USD $1.3$ trillion by $2030$.
+According to statistics of \cite{meta_market_1}, the market value of metaverse in $2021$ was USD $51.69$ billion and it is expected to increase at a compound annual growth rate (CAGR) of $44.5$\% to reach USD $1.3$ trillion by $2030$, as shown in Fig.~\ref{meta_statistics}.
 In $2021$, the market share of North America was $46\%$ which made it the highest contributor among all regions in the world.
 Among regions, Asia Pacific will expect the highest growth among all regions.
-On the other hand, Qualcomm Technologies, Inc., Roblox Corporation, Decentraland, The Sandbox, Snap Inc., Nextech AR Solutions Inc., NVIDIA Corporation, Epic Games, Microsoft, and META will be major players in the metaverse market.
+On the other hand, META, NVIDIA Corporation, Epic Games, Microsoft, Snap Inc., Nextech AR Solutions Inc., The Sandbox, Decentraland, Roblox Corporation, and Qualcomm Technologies, Inc. will be major players in the metaverse market.
 Among applications (e.g., gaming, social media, and virtual reality), the gaming sector seems to have the highest share in $2021$.
-Other than the metaverse, the IoE market (i.e., it will account for emerging wireless applications) share is expected to reach USD 3,335.2 Billion, globally, by 2027, at 15.1\% CAGR \cite{IoE_market_1}.
+Other than metaverse, the IoE market share is expected to reach USD 3,335.2 Billion, globally, by 2027 at 15.1\% CAGR \cite{IoE_market_1}.
 The key drivers of this increase are the increased implementation of M2M systems and the emergence of numerous disruptive technologies.
-On the other hand, the key players are Cisco System Inc. (US), Nokia Corporation (Finland), Samsung (South Korea), Huawei Technologies Co Ltd. (China), Amazon Web Services (US), Qualcomm (US), AT\& T Inc. (US), Koninklijke Philips (Netherlands), Mesh Systems LLC (US), and Robert Bosch AG (Germany).
-Additionally, among the regions, North America is the dominant region.
-From the aforementioned discussion, it is clear that the metaverse and IoE will be key research technologies in the foreseeable future due to their increasing demand and market shares.
+On the other hand, the key players are Cisco System Inc. (US), Nokia Corporation (Finland), Samsung (South Korea), Huawei Technologies Co Ltd. (China), Amazon Web Services (US), Qualcomm (US), AT\& T Inc. (US), Koninklijke Philips (Netherlands), Mesh systems LLC (US), and Robert Bosch AG (Germany).
+Additionally, among the regions, North America is the dominating region.
+From the aforementioned discussion, it is clear that metaverse and IoE will be key research technologies in the foreseeable future due to their increasing demand and market shares.